Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Traces

 Traces provide a way to visualize the flow of transactions or requests across a distributed system.
 They capture the sequence of interactions between various components and services, allowing teams to identify performance bottlenecks, latency issues, and dependencies.
-Traces are particularly useful in microservices architectures, where understanding end-to-end request flows is crucial.
+Traces are beneficial in microservices architectures, where understanding end-to-end request flows is crucial.

 The Importance of Observability Pipelines